Authentication process

 Make an API request with your current token.

-Check the response headers for a new token (
+Check the response headers for a new token (Authorization: Bearer new-jwt-token

 Here's an example in Node.js using ESM (ECMAScript Modules) to demonstrate how to refresh the token after each API request.